jaysen/WikiTools.Net/README.md

 # WikiTools.Net

-A .NET library and CLI tool for working with various wiki formats, with support for converting between WikidPad and Obsidian.
+A .NET library, CLI tool, and desktop application for working with various wiki formats, with support for converting between WikidPad and Obsidian.

 ## Features